spencertweedy/spencertweedy.com/README.md

 ## Why Is This Repository Public?

-I dunno.
-Just for fun!
-I reserve all the rights to the site and its content.
-But I think it’s fun to let people see how things work, if they wanna see it.
-Plus, I’m an amateur developer, so if you notice something you think I could improve, please tell me about it.
+For fun!
+I want to let any curious people see how my website works.
+If you notice anything buggy, please let me know in a comment, email, or pull request.

 ## How It Works